top of page

 Squat:

-Squatting is fundamental for tasks like bending to pick something up from the floor or sitting down.
+Used for bending to pick something up from the floor or sitting down.

 Icon for Lunge Movement